 I’m an Australian lyric essayist, editor, researcher, and poet.
-Since 2009, I’ve published over 150 essays, reviews, poems, and stories.
+Since 2009, I’ve published over 150 essays, reviews, poems, and short stories.

-Some of these have appeared in literary journals such as Literary Hub, Meanjin, Seizure, Scum, Fireflies, Stilts, The Australian Book Review, The Lifted Brow Review of Books, Cordite, Overland, and The Big Issue Fiction Edition 2016; periodicals including Guardian, The Australian, and Eureka Street, where I wrote a monthly cultural politics column between 2011-2016; and in the book titles Poetic Justice (2014) and The Emerging Writer (2013).
+Some of these have appeared in literary journals such as Literary Hub, Chart Collective, Meanjin, Seizure, Scum, Fireflies, Stilts, The Australian Book Review, The Lifted Brow Review of Books, Cordite, Overland, and The Big Issue Fiction Edition 2016; periodicals including Guardian, The Australian, and Eureka Street, where I wrote a monthly cultural politics column between 2011-2016; and in the book titles Poetic Justice (2014) and The Emerging Writer (2013).
 I’m currently a contributing editor and the books columnist at The Lifted Brow.

 I’ve read my work in gallery spaces and at festivals, sat on panels, and delivered lectures and talks at institutions including The University of Melbourne, Melbourne Free University, Melbourne Writers Festival, Footscray Community Arts Centre, Alice Springs Writers Festival, Emerging Writers’ Festival, Women of Letters, West Space Artist Run Initiative, and the National Young Writers Festival.